Natalia Oreiro: Early life

-1977–2000: Early life and career beginnings
+Career

+1995–2000: Career beginnings

-Natalia Oreiro, daughter of Carlos Florencio Oreiro Poggio and Mabel Cristina Iglesias Bourié, was born on 19 May 1977.
-She is of Galician descent.
-Natalia studied drama at the age of eight and at twelve started auditioning for advertisements.
-During her teens she appeared in more than 30 television commercials for such trade marks as Coca-Cola, Pepsi and Johnson & Johnson.
-At the age of 16 she moved to Argentina to work there and unleash her ambition to be a star.
-She worked as an MTV VJ and in 1995, she landed a role in the soap opera Dulce Ana.
-She was then cast in the TV series 90-60-90 modelos (1996) and next in Ricos y famosos (1997, playing Valeria).
-Next, she starred in the Argentinian film Un Argentino en New York (1998).
-After the movie, Natalia launched her first album, Natalia Oreiro and the single "Cambio Dolor" became the opening theme for her next acting project, the prime time show Muñeca brava (1998–1999).
-For her performance in Muñeca Brava, Natalia was nominated twice (1998 and 1999) for a Martín Fierro Award as best actress in a leading role.
+At the age of 16 she moved to Buenos Aires, Argentina where she began auditioning to unleash her ambition to be a star.
+In 1993 she won the children's contest El Show de Xuxa and became the "super paquita" (entertainer and assistant) of the program and representative of its presenter Xuxa in different Latin American countries.
+She worked as an MTV VJ and in 1995, she landed a minor role in El Nueve's soap opera Dulce Ana.
+In 1996 she was cast in El Nueve's telenovela 90-60-90 modelos as Lucía, and made her stage debut in the Leonard Gershe's Butterflies Are Free.
+In 1997 she obtained her first leading role, playing Valeria García Méndez de Salerno in the soap opera Ricos y Famosos.

+She starred in the Argentinian film Un Argentino en New York (1998).
+After the movie, Natalia launched her first album, Natalia Oreiro and the single "Cambio Dolor" became the opening theme for her next acting project, the prime time show Muñeca Brava (1998–1999).
+For her performance in Muñeca Brava, Natalia was nominated twice (1998 and 1999) for a Martín Fierro Award as Best Actress in a leading role.

-In 1998, Natalia Oreiro recorded the theme "Paths of the Soul" next to Kennedy Choir[2] and with more than 120 Argentine artists under the direction of Instrumental pianist and conductor Nazareno Andorno.
+In 1998, Natalia Oreiro recorded the theme "Paths of the Soul" next to Kennedy Choir and with more than 120 Argentine artists under the direction of Instrumental pianist and conductor Nazareno Andorno.

 In January 2000, Natalia was named "Celebrity of the Century" by E!
 Entertainment Television.
 She became popular in Russia and Israel due to the success of Muñeca Brava in that country and was even invited to star in a Russian telenovela.
-In Israel she performed many times on big stages and on many TV shows and won the best telenovela actress award and best theme song "Cambio Dolor" on "VIVA 2000" awards, And in 2002 the Israeli Cable TV had a live competition for finding the Israeli Natalia Oreiro, and she was the honor guest of the evening.
+In Israel, she performed many times on big stages and many television shows and won the Best Telenovela Actress Award and Best Theme Song "Cambio Dolor" at the "VIVA 2000" awards, 2002 Israeli Cable TV had a live competition for finding the Israeli Natalia Oreiro, and she was the guest of honor for the evening.

 2000–2005: Tu Veneno and Turmalina

-She pursued her musical career with the next album Tu Veneno and presentations in Gala de la Hispanidad, Gala de Murcia (both in Spain) and Festival de la Calle 8 in Miami.
+She pursued her musical career with the next album Tu Veneno and presentations at Gala de la Hispanidad, Gala de Murcia (both in Spain) and Festival de la Calle 8 in Miami.
 Her most important appearance was in the prestigious Latin television show Sábado Gigante Internacional, hosted by Don Francisco.
 Natalia's major achievement at this time was her music performance in Chile at Viña del Mar Festival 2000 for which she was crowned Queen of that event.
 The album scored a Latin Grammy nomination for Best Female Pop Vocal Album, but lost to Christina Aguilera's Mi Reflejo.